mareklabuzekintive/soszjal/index.md

 - Still don't know how to start?

 Find a message from Soszjal bot in the history of our group conversation and click it's logo.
 You will start private conversation with the bot.
-Send him 'pomoc' and read through the answer.
+Send 'pomoc' to it and read through the answer.

 Alternatively visit the [help page](help).